jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 _See what I did there? ;)_

 In Java, a quick-and-dirty way to debug code is with `System.out.println()` statements.
-However, this can create a lot of clutter in your code.
-Also, you often end up doing some really ugly things just to take a peek at what's going on in your code like creating lots of temporary variables.
-And it's not always easy to take a peek while in the middle of doing something, like evaluating intermediate calculation results in the middle of an expression.
+This can create more clutter in your code.
+Also, you often end up doing ugly things just to see a value, like creating lots of temporary variables.
+And it's not always easy to peek at values while in the middle of evaluating an expression.
 For that, you have to fire up the debugger and start stepping through the code.
-If at all possible, I'd rather not do that.
+If at all possible, I try to avoid doing that.

-Kotlin has a very handy and elegant (of course) way to do that and keep the messiness under control.
+Of course, Kotlin has a very handy and elegant way to do that and keep the messiness under control.
 It also gives you a way to get into nooks and crannies that you wouldn't normally be able to access in Java.
-The best thing about it is that it makes the debugger even less relevant, which is awesome.
+The best thing about it is that I don't have to go anywhere near the debugger.

 They're called [scoped functions](https://kotlinlang.org/docs/scope-functions.html) and the one that's really useful for debugging, literally in the moment, is the `also` scoped function.
-This little beauty allows you take a peek at just about anything that's happening anywhere, even in the middle of an expression.
+This little beauty lets you peek at just about anything that's happening anywhere, even in the middle of an expression.

 Here's an example of how to get a window (pun intended) into what was happening in the code we had earlier.